SvenEichelsheimer/filegazer/README.md

 - Hashcode (determ a list of well known Hascodes)
 - Barcode (determ available barcodes - on documents: pdf, tif, png, jpg)
 - Tika (use Apache Tika to get all available attribute/metadata and also content.
 If tesseract is install also do a OCR)
-- Content analysing, Based on the file content and your rules Filegazer categorize the file (document) and extract indexdata
+- Content analysing, Based on the file content and your rules FileGazer categorize the file (document) and extract indexdata

 (Please find a detail description for all inspectors in this document)